frozsgy/ceng453-project/client/README.md

 ![Bluff Screen at Level 3](docs/img/ai_bluff.png)

-When received a bluff, you can either challenge it or accept it.
+When received a bluff, you can either challenge it or reject it.

 # AI Strategies by Level